-Your HeartMate 3 LVAD will work by continuously spinning blood from the weak part of the heart, through the device, out to the aorta, and the rest of the body.
+Your HeartMate 3TM LVAD will work by continuously spinning blood from the weak part of the heart, through the device, out to the aorta, and the rest of the body.
 There is a small rotor located inside the VAD that helps with this spinning motion.
 The pump is always connected to a controller and requires a power source to keep the VAD spinning.
-Because the continuous flow device takes on some or all of the work of the weakened heart chamber, you may not be able to feel your pulse.
+Because the continuous flow device bypasses the weakened heart chamber, you may not be able to feel your pulse.